eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

-In Introduction to Ceylon Part 8 we discussed Ceylon's support for defining higher order functions, in particular the two different ways to represent the type of a parameter which accepts a reference to a function.
+When the [tour covered functions](../functions) we discussed Ceylon's support for defining higher order functions, in particular the two different ways to represent the type of a parameter which accepts a reference to a function.
 The following declarations are essentially equivalent:

 <!-- lang: ceylon -->
     X[] filter<X>(X[] sequence, Callable<Boolean,X> by) { ... }